Lakatrazz/Time-Stop-Mod/README.md

 **Update v1.2.2**
 * ADDED - Instance ID Finder, allows for people to find Instance IDs so they can precache prefabs and other game content.
 * ADDED - Instanced ID Keybind.

+**Update v1.3.0**
+* ADDED - Free Camera has the ability to act as a Third Person Camera.
+* ADDED - New Input System, allowing for the mod to lock controls into categorys, meaning that it is now easier to classify and prevent control conflicts.
+* FIXED - Time Scale broke ingame Time Controls.
+* FIXED - Camera LookAt().
+* FIXED - Performance Issues, the mod had some functions that were misbehaving, or were hogging resources.
+* MORE BEING ADDED!

 **Feature List**
 * Gravity Modifier